 4. Paint

-The last coat is polyurethane paint, which can be water-based or solvent-based.
+The final coat is polyurethane paint, which can be water-based or solvent-based.
 The choice between these two types depends on individual preferences and application conditions.
 It is important to choose high-quality paints that offer good resistance to wear, scratches and chemicals.

 Tips for a Quality Finish